TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/UriBuilder.rst

 ..  include:: _UriBuilder/_GetEditDoktypeLink.rst.txt

+..  deprecated:: 13.2

+    Passing a comma-separated list of fields as value for `columnsOnly` has been deprecated.
+See :ref:`edit-links-columnsOnly-migration`.

 The fields to be included can be listed in the `columnsOnly` parameter, as a comma-separated list.
 The order of the fields doesn't matter, they get displayed in the order they appear in the TCA.
 If a field is missing or access restricted in one of the tables it just doesn't appear.